rnx2024/Real-time-Dashboard-Python-Dash-/README.md

 Here's the improved dashboard:
 ![Dashboard](https://github.com/rnx2024/Real-time-Dashboard-Python-Dash-/blob/main/AWSCloud-PythonDash/awsclouds3bucket_enhanced-dashboard-design.png)

 4. MySQL Dashboard.
 A Delivery Performance Dashboard is added.
-Data is fetched from MySQL using a SQLAlchemy and pandas to interact with MySQL.
+Data is fetched from MySQL using SQLAlchemy and pandas to interact with MySQL.
 The dashboard provides the following features:

 Monthly Filter: Select a month to filter the data and visualize performance for the chosen period.